andrelopes301/SmartFarmMonitoring/README.md

 # Smart Farm Monitoring

-A Smart Irrigation System that uses Docker, a weather API and a mobile app to improve water efficiency in agriculture by calculating and supplying water based on sensor data and weather forecast, with real-time monitoring and alerts via mobile app.
+A Smart Irrigation System that uses Docker, a weather API and an android mobile app to improve water efficiency in agriculture by calculating and supplying water based on sensor data and weather forecast, with real-time monitoring and alerts via mobile app.

 The system architecture can be seen in the included diagram, showing how all the components interact and communicate with each other.